chmouel/gnome-next-meeting-applet/README.md

 Works with Gnome as long you have this appindicator applet (which is by default on Ubuntu*)

-If you don't run on windows you need to make sure to run the goa-daemon, for example on my arch system :
+If you don't run on Gnome you need to make sure to run the goa-daemon, for example on my arch system :

 ```shell
 /usr/lib/goa-daemon --replace &